lkoepsel/AVR_C/README.md

 # Programming the Arduino Uno in Standard C
-**Note as of March 16, 2022**

-The method of changing parameters from local environmental variables such as *AVR_PORT* and *AVR_MCU* has changed.
-Please see *env.make* note at the bottom of this README.

 ## Introduction
 This repository provides a framework in  [Standard AVR C](http://avr-libc.nongnu.org) which mirrors that of the Arduino framework.
 This allows a student to program the ATmega328P or equivilents using **Standard C** in a relatively familar (Arduino) context.
 The value of programming the ATmega328P in C is that it is easier to understand the C concepts using an 8-bit processor as compared to programming in C on a PC.
 It also allows someone to learn how to program an embedded microcontroller in a less complex environment as compared to a 32-bit microcontroller such as the Raspberry Pi Pico.